kimekent/Masters-Thesis/README.md

 # Masters-Thesis
-This repository contains the components for building, running and testing the intent-based rasa chatbot and the intent-less chatbot discussed in my masters thesis. bellow you will find a list of the files contained in this repository and instructions on how to run the scripts.
+This repository contains the components for building, running and testing the intent-based Rasa chatbot and the intent-less chatbot discussed in my master's thesis. bellow you will find a list of the files contained in this repository and instructions on how to run the scripts.

 ## Files and Content

-#### Intent-based Chatbot
+#### Intent-Based Chatbot
 - `data/`: Includes the intent-less Rasa NLU training data (`nlu.yml`), as well as the stories (`stories.yml`) and rules (`rules.yml`) that guide the dialogue management.
 - `actions/`: Holds the custom action scripts for the chatbot.
 - `config.yml`: Contains the NLU pipeline and policies.